 NLTK is actually a collection of python libraries and modules to support natural language processing.
 The platform provides libraries for tasks like analyzing language structure and categorizing text.

 Python machine learning algorithms – How Python is used in machine learning

-Linear regression is one of the most basic and powerful algorithms that a data scientist can use.
+Linear regression is one of the most basic and powerful machine learning algorithms in Python that a data scientist can use.
 Its purpose is to predict a numeric target variable based on one or more independent variables.
 For example, a linear regression model could help you predict the price of a house if you were given variables like square footage, number of rooms, proximity to a police station, etc.

 You can check out how to develop a linear regression model in Python here.